Wizarding World: Future

 In October 2016, Rowling announced that the Fantastic Beasts film series would be composed of five films, later confirming that the story of the series would consist of a sequence of events that occurred between the years of 1926 and 1945.
 In February 2022, producer David Heyman revealed that work on the script for Fantastic Beasts 4 had not begun yet.
 In April 2022, Variety reported that Warner Bros. greenlighting the final two installments would be dependent on the critical and commercial performance of The Secrets of Dumbledore.
 In November 2022, it was reported that Warner Bros.
 Discovery was not actively planning to continue the film series or to develop any films related to the Wizarding World franchise.

 Television

+Future television series

-In January 2021, it was reported that Warner Bros. were reviewing pitches for a television series, set in the Wizarding World, to debut on HBO Max.
+In January 2021, it was reported that Warner Bros. were reviewing pitches for a television series, set in the wizarding world, to debut on HBO Max.
 In May 2022, the reports circulated about the announced meeting between Warner Bros.
-Discovery CEO David Zaslav and J.K.
-Rowling in their discussion for future HBO Max projects set within the Wizarding World.
+Discovery CEO David Zaslav and J. K. Rowling in their discussion for future HBO Max projects set within the wizarding world.

-Specials
+On 12 April 2023, Warner Bros.
+Discovery announced a new live-action Harry Potter television series at a press event for its newly rebranded streaming service Max.
+It will be a reboot of the franchise, retelling the story of the novels with a season dedicated to each of the seven books, and will be produced over the course of ten years.
+J. K. Rowling will be joining the production as an executive producer, with the author stating that she is "looking forward to being part of this new adaptation which will allow for a degree of depth and detail only afforded by a long form television series".
+The show is expected to release in 2026.
+On 25 June 2024, it was announced that the series has been moved from Max to HBO.